-Mike began his coaching career in 2007 with the Regulators Hockey Program in Salt Lake City.
+Mike began his coaching career in 2007 with the Regulators Hockey Program in Salt Lake City, UT.
 He coached at the Tier 1 level as an assistant coach and head coach for over five years and also served as the Coaching Director.
-Mike joined the Park City Ice Miners organization in 2013 and is currently the Director of Hockey and U-18AA Head Coach.
+Mike joined the Park City Ice Miners organization in 2013 and is currently the Director of Hockey and coaches several teams in the organization.
 Coach Adamek specializes in skill progression and skating skills and is a USA Hockey Level IV certified coach.
 Mike resides in Park City, UT with his wife and 2 children.

 Mark grew up playing youth hockey California and Colorado.
 During his sophomore year of High School, he moved to Colorado and lived with a billet family while playing AAA hockey for the Vail AAA Hockey program.
 After 2 years in Colorado, Mark made the roster of the Grand Rapids Bearcats of the NAHL.
 After one season in the NAHL, Mark was drafted in the first round of the USHL draft by the Rochester Mustangs.
 Mark was in the USHL for nearly half of a season before being traded back to the Springfield Jr Blues of the NAHL.
 Mark played three full seasons in the NAHL for multiple teams, including the Grand Rapids Bearcats, Springfield Jr. Blues, St Louis Sting and the Springfield Spirit.